GoogleCloudPlatform/community/tutorials/cloud-iot-firestore-config/index.md

 { energySave: false, mode: 'heating', tempSetting: 18 }
 ```

-To do this programatically with IoT Core APIs alone, you have to read the current config from the IoT Core device manager, update the value, then write the new config to IoT Core.
-IoT Core does provide a incrementing version number you can send with these writes to check that another process has also not attempted to concurrently update the config.
+To do this programatically with IoT Core APIs alone, you would have to read the current config from the IoT Core Device Manager, update the value, then write back the new config to IoT Core.
+IoT Core does provide a incrementing version number you can send with these writes to check that another process has not concurrently attempted to update the config.

 This solution assumes that the path using Firestore and functions are not sharing the config update job with other processes, but are acting as a flexible intermediate.
+Both single Firestore Documents and IoT Core device configurations are limited to one update per second.

 ## Perform Queries with Firestore